frontenddogma/upgrade-your-html/manuscript/intro.md

 That would be great news, because writing good HTML is [more important](https://meiert.com/en/blog/rules-for-html/) than writing good CSS or good JavaScript.
 This is at least the view of [the first paradigm of web development](https://meiert.com/en/blog/two-paradigms/).
 This paradigm sees a benefit in separating concerns, and assumes, as the end goal, a large code base of many HTML templates and files with few style sheets and scripts.

 The problem is not that there’s also a new paradigm, in which components may include HTML and CSS and JavaScript (or ECMAScript, if we want to adjust terminology).
 It’s that _not_ everyone writes good HTML.
-That has many reasons.
+There are many reasons for that.

 The most important one is that HTML isn’t actually that easy, because it really is complex.
 Want an example?